Yellow-rumped Thornbill Acanthiza chrysorrhoa

 A species of open habitats, the Yellow-rumped Thornbill occurs patchily across Brisbane, but beyond our border is common across much of Western Australia, South Australia, southern Northern Territory and the south east States.
 Yellow-rumped Thornbill has been recorded from most districts across mainland Brisbane excluding the wetter forests of the Camel’s Head and the south east corner (and the species has never been recorded on Moreton Island), but it is never really common and typically occurs in small numbers.
 Strongholds are at Prior’s Pocket, Oxley Creek Common and the open country near the mouth of the Brisbane River.
 The highest count is of 12 birds at Oxley Creek Common (Possingham 2009) but typical counts are much lower, with only a handful of records over 5 birds.

 The species is present in Brisbane year-round, although there is a substantial increase in reporting rate over the winter months, suggesting that birds might move into the city during winter, or our local birds might wander more widely at that time of year.
 The biggest counts also tend to occur in winter, suggesting immigration is a possibility, but in the absence of banding data it is difficult to be sure.
+There is no clear trend in abundance over the past decade, although there have been rather few records in the last 4-5 years, and the species’ abundance fluctuates from year to year.

 Distribution and Habitat